 Your campus or location has specific policies that the ERT follows.
 In the event of an emergency, you should carefully follow all instructions given by the ERT at your campus or location.

-The campus will test these procedures once per year, and will include: Drills that may be announced or unannounced; Publicizing its emergency response and evacuation procedures in conjunction with at least one test per calendar year; and Documenting, for each test, a description of the exercise, the date, time, and whether it was announced or unannounced.
+The campus will test these procedures once per year, and will include:

+Documenting, for each test, a description of the exertannounced or unannounced. rcise, the d iate, time, ar nd whether it i was